What is employee engagement?

 All these activities are bound to increase employee morale and bonding.

-Ditch the dress codes
+15. Ditch the dress codes

 A study conducted at QuestionPro found that dress comfort makes the employees happy.
 As long as the employees meet minimum dressing standards we see no reason why employees shouldn’t be allowed to dress up the way they want.
 There are many top organizations that have embraced a casual dress code from the start and its an important part of their organizational culture.

-Action-oriented Engagement Surveys
+16. Action-oriented Engagement Surveys

 How often we see organizations conducting surveys and then the findings gather dust as no action is taken.
-Doing this will only lower the future employee response rates and will set a negative company impressions that their feedbacks are taken for granted and not adhered to.
+Doing this will only lower the future employee response rates and will set a negative company impression that their feedbacks are taken for granted and not adhered to.
 You don’t need to bombard the surveys with 20 questions, just keep them short and precise facilitating easier completion and only ask them when you are sure to take action on findings.
-A monthly survey will enable you to spot trends in engagement and hence make more frequent adjustment.
+A monthly survey will enable you to spot trends in engagement and hence make a more frequent adjustment.